PeachyDB-Inc/PeachyDB/Deployment/Tool3-DescribeServerStack.md

 # 3. Describe Server Stack
 In the main menu, choice '3' is meant for Describing AWS EC2 Instances in a Server Stack.
+Describing the Stack also determines the state of each EC2 Instance (running/stopped/terminated).
 Below is the command sequence to accomplish this.

 ```shell
 prompt> python3 peachydb_cluster_tool.py